kClydeee/integrity_check_poc/README.md

 * call check_text_section() to check if there is corrupted binaries

 ## TODO:
-* VirtualAlloc() can fail and creating a separate page is vulnerable.
+* VirtualAlloc() can fail and creating a new page is vulnerable.
 * You can reduce the size of the table.